On the Endpoint Regularity in Onsager's Conjecture: Regularity of kinetic energy at the critical exponent

 \section{Regularity of kinetic energy at the critical exponent}

-We start with a proof of Proposition~\ref{prop:energyc1} on the $C^1$ regularity of the kinetic energy profile for solutions of class $C_t B_{3,\infty}^{1/3}$.
-In the next Section we prove Proposition~\ref{prop:singPos}.
+We start with a proof of Theorem~\ref{prop:energyc1} on the $C^1$ regularity of the kinetic energy profile for solutions of class $C_t B_{3,\infty}^{1/3}$.
+In the next Section we prove Theorem~\ref{prop:singPos}.
 We will use the summation convention for summing repeated upper and lower spatial indices, so that $v^\ell v_\ell = |v|^2$ and $\nb_\ell v^\ell = \mbox{div } v$.